Required Research Training

 - Multiple HSPT courses are available on CITI.
 Choose the course that is most applicable to your area of research.
 You may also take this training in person by enrolling via Seattle Children’s Learning Center.
-Seattle Children's also accepts human subjects protection training provided by the University of Washington or Fred Hutch.
+Seattle Children's also accepts human subjects protection training provided by the University of Washington or Fred Hutchinson Cancer Center.

 - This training is currently required once and does not need to be renewed.